Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 |

-From the point when version control is set, you can check and manage the version ID of archived files.
+From the moment version control is configured, you can view and manage the version IDs of archived files.

-- Before setting version control archived file: Version ID is displayed as null(-).
+- Before configuring version control, archived files: the version ID is shown as null(-).

-- After setting up version control archived file: Version file is added and a unique version ID is generated and assigned.
+- After configuring version control, the archived file: a version file is added, and a unique version ID is generated and assigned.

 Delete version file